openshift-labs/learn-katacoda/servicemesh/8-egress/2istioize-egress.md

 Note that this `ServiceEntry` allows you to access the host `now.httpbin.org` in the port `80`.

-Applye this file executing the following command:
+Apply this file executing the following command:

 `istioctl create -f ~/projects/istio-tutorial/istiofiles/service-entry-egress-worldclockapi.yml -n tutorial`{{execute T1}}